 Individualized Treatment Plans

 Our staff offers treatment plans that are completely designed for your substance abuse history.
 Learn About Treatment

 Removing toxins from prolonged substance abuse is key to successful recovery, and you can receive it while you’re here.
 Learn About Detox

 The cost of going to rehab and getting the treatment you need can easily be handled by your insurance provider.
 Verify Your Insurance

 Click Here to Verify Your Insurance!

 Sure, outpatient programs allow you or your loved one to maintain work, school, and home obligations.
-But studies show that outpatient care is less effective than inpatient substance abuse treatment programs in up to 50 percent of cases.
 Someone with a dual diagnosis, for example, is less motivated and compliant when it comes to following rules such as keeping counseling appointments or attending group meetings.
 Outpatient programs are geared toward people who are cognizant of the fact that they have a substance abuse problem and want to change.
 Many times, people with drug or alcohol dependencies have trouble with denial and need specialized attention and encouragement without distractions or temptations.

 Start Substance Abuse Treatment Today

 Remembering who you were prior to your drug or alcohol addiction might produce mixed emotions.
-Maybe you enjoyed your life before you started abusing substances, but you are afraid to return to old habits that triggered your addiction in the first place.
+Maybe you enjoyed your life before you started abusing drugs or alcohol, but you are afraid to return to old habits that triggered your addiction in the first place.

-It’s okay to be scared.
-Take that first step toward recovery by calling us.
-We are here to help you the rest of the way.
-At Willow Springs, our substance abuse treatment program can help you regain your sense of self and help you get back to being who you really are.
+It’s okay to be scared of changing, this is common for many people seeking sobriety.
+Take the first step toward recovery by calling us.
+We are here to help you a long the way.
+We will verify your insurance and get you into treatment for little to no cost!
+At Willow Springs, our treatment programs can help you regain your sense of self and help you get back to being who you really are.